Area Spotlights

 Festivals

 There isn’t a week that goes by without a festival taking place in the D.C. area.
-The city’s calendar is packed all year long with popular events like The Smithsonian Folklife Festival, D.C.
+The city’s calendar is packed all year long with popular events like the Smithsonian Folklife Festival, D.C.
 Jazz Festival, Oktoberfest, Passport DC, and the National Cherry Blossom Festival.
 Virginia offers many nearby wineries and breweries as well to continue your festivities.

 Washington, DC at the Tidal Basin and Jefferson Memorial during spring.